TritonDataCenter/node-triton-metrics/examples/buckets-experiments/README.md

 label in the future which could allow us to change buckets without having to drop all existing data.

+The way I imagine future buckets changes to come about is due to someone comparing the histogram data to some other known-correct data (logs, dtrace, experiments, etc) and finding that the histogram is showing features that are not there, or not showing features that should be there.
+At that point isolating the specific issue and potentially adding buckets to increase the resolution and avoid the issue might make sense.

 One other conclusion I've reached while going through these experiments is that with the current rate of outliers, P99.9 is mostly useless from an accuracy standpoint.
 P99 is *much* more accurate.
 Though P99.9 can be useful if we wish to have giant spikes whenever there's an outlier, despite that not being an accurate representation of P99.9.